whitehead/barc/R/README.md

 # R
-BaRC code written in R
+BaRC code written in R (tested with 4.2.1)